SirMrManuel0/webscraper-Asurascans-Reaperscans/README.md

 - Use `search asura <query>` to search for manga titles on 'AsuraScans.'
 - Use `search reaper <query>` to search for manga titles on 'ReaperScans.'
 - Simply type `search <query>` to search for manga titles on both 'AsuraScans' and 'ReaperScans.'
-- Use `update reaper cache` to update the cache necessary for the search
+- Use `update reaper cache` to update the cache necessary for the search on 'ReaperScans.'
-- Use `update asura cache` to update the cache necessary for the search
+- Use `update asura cache` to update the cache necessary for the search on 'AsuraScans.'

 ### Configuration Files